RHsyseng/skupper/README.md

 Using Kustomize and Argo CD together allows for the reuse of similar bits of code.
 Now is a good time to break up the previously created skoot yaml files into individual files for adding to Argo CD.

+**Note:** Breaking out the files is presented here as a useful exercise, but if the cluster networking structure is expected to change frequently it would make more sense to leave the yaml for each cluster intact, and simply commit it as is to the Git repository.

 For this example, create applications `mongo` and `pacman`.
 The skupper router and content will go in the mongo application.